drewa672/cuelight-system/README.md

 # **What's next**
+**ESP32 implementation**
 I will be working on adding an option for an ESP32 HMI Display which will be battery powered so I can mount the receivers inside of set pieces.
 Potentially even a wearable.
 Once I get the 7-inch ESP32 display working, I'll add in an STL file and parts list for that setup.

+**sACN**
+for those that still have an in-house dimming system, I'm going to add in DMX over sACN to allow you to patch in those dimmers to control any installed string lights or bulbs.